andrii-korotkov/help-for-ukraine.github.io/index.md

 ## Donating

 There are multiple ways to donate via non-profit organizations or even the National Bank of Ukraine.
-I'm not affiliated to any of them, but had enough personal trust to donate.
+Here are the ones I knew and trusted to donate.
 * National Bank of Ukraine, which is Ukraine's central bank.
 It has opened a special account to raise funds for the army.
 * Come Back Alive.
 Look for its Ukrainian name "Повернись живим" or Savelife.
 It's one of the largest Ukrainian charities, focused on helping with equipment, training, rehabilitation of soliders.
 * Nova Ukraine.
 It's a 501(c)3 non-profit, dedicated to strengthening a civil society in Ukraine focused and providing a humanitarian aid.